 Curcumin Supplement Dosage

 It’s hard to get an authoritative answer concerning the amount of curcumin to take.

 There is no Recommended Dietary Allowance (RDA) for curcumin, nor is there universal agreement on how much curcumin constitutes a therapeutic dose.

-And frustratingly, many websites confuse turmeric with curcumin.
+And frustratingly, many websites confuse turmeric dosages with curcumin’s.

 Suggested dosages for curcumin range from 500 mg to 1,000 mg, provided the supplement manufacturer has taken steps to enhance bioavailability.

-Studies have found curcumin to be safe at doses as high as 12 grams per day.
-(55)
+Researchers have found curcumin to be safe at doses as high as 12 grams per day.

 Curcumin Supplement Side Effects and Interactions